mariovisic/declarative_cucumber/slides/usage/usage.md

       And I press "Sign in"
       Then I should see "Signed in"

-<!SLIDE usage-learner-example-2>
-    @@@ ruby
-    # features/support/paths.rb
-    module NavigationHelpers
-      def path_to(page_name)
-        # ...

-        when /^the member(s?) sign in page$/
-          new_member_session_path

-        # ...
-      end
-    end

 <!SLIDE usage-learner-example-3>
-# Problems with web steps
+# Problems with imperative steps

-* It doesn't read well in English
+* It doesn't read well in English (too long)
 * It's hard to use it for BDD (Need to know how all of the UI works beforehand)
 * Clients couldn't write scenarios without a developers help
 * If we can't read it then why not just use capybara directly?
-It might actually be easier to learn than cucumber
+It's going to be much easier than learning cucumber

 <!SLIDE usage-own-title>
-# Using web steps as well as defining your own steps (Imperative)
+# Surely we can reduce some of these steps?
 <!SLIDE usage-example>
     @@@ cucumber